ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

    their availability (eg. a discussion with their manager may be required).

--  One existing team member will study a candidate’s recent SRU activity, assess them against our criteria and write a summary.
+-  One existing team member will study a candidate's recent SRU activity, assess them against our criteria and write a summary.

 -  The team will then decide whether the candidate is suitable.

--  One existing team member will onboard a given new trainee, “sponsoring” privileged SRU actions such as review accept and release.
+-  One existing team member will onboard a given new trainee, "sponsoring" privileged SRU actions such as review accept and release.

 -  This mentor will consult with other existing team members and the